How to manage returning to work during the coronavirus pandemic

 - Plan how to communicate to all employees about the new measures and processes in place.

-- Be particularly cautious about the timing of a return to the workplace for employees with underlying health conditions, those who are over age 70 and those who are pregnant.
+- Be particularly cautious about the timing of a return to the workplace for employees with underlying health conditions or other risk factors and those who are pregnant.

 - Consider how to accommodate employees who have childcare responsibilities that prevent them returning to work.